KnufflPuffl/mysql2C/README.md

 At the start up of your application call `$mysql2c->loadData();` This will load all entries from your Database into a array for each table.

+## Accessing Data

+use the mysql2c function `$mysql2c->getData(String classname);` which will return an array of all data within the supplied classname / database table name.

+## Accessing specific Data

+To access a specific object use `$mysql2c->getData(String classname, int primary_key);` this will return the object with supplied primary key of the given class.

+In this object all the properties are accessable using => operator.
+For example to get the value of property name for object person with primary key 1 you would use this command:

+`$name = $mysql2c->getData('person',1)->name;`

+## Updating Data

+To update a value use setData method like this `$mysql2c->setData(String classname, int primary_key, String attribute_name, String value);`

+For example to update the Name of Person with primary key 1, you would write the command like this:

+`$mysql2c->setData('person',1,'name','Mustermann');`

+## Delete an entry

+To delete a data entry use deleteData method like this  `$mysql2c->deleteData(String classname, int primary_key);`